ghiridhars/parayanam_app/HOW THIS WORKS.md

   - Color: Blue
 ```

-### 2. Dual Progress Tracking
+### 2. Triple Progress Tracking

-**Capability**: Track both lines and paragraphs independently
+**Capability**: Track lines, paragraphs, and chapters independently

-**Rationale**: Religious texts are structured in both lines and logical paragraphs
+**Rationale**: Religious texts are structured in lines, logical paragraphs, and thematic chapters

 **Implementation:**
-- Each reader assigned both line and paragraph ranges
+- Each reader assigned line, paragraph, and chapter ranges
 - Separate progress bars for each metric
-- Day limits enforced for both
+- Day limits enforced for all three
 - Independent counters maintained

 **Visual:**